AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/deploy-theme.md

    ![Confirm pipeline run](assets/pipeline-confirm.png)

 1. In the list of pipelines, the status column indicates that your pipeline is now running.
-It will take about five to ten minutes to complete
+It will take about five minutes to complete.

    ![Pipeline running status](assets/pipeline-running.png)